Lamer87/Space_Engineers_DLC_unlocker/README.md

     ————————————————————————————————————————

-    - v0.1: First manual version; Uses CreamAPI 4.5 (till unlocker v1.0)
+    - v0.1: First manual version; Uses CreamAPI 4.5
     - v0.2: Automated cmd tools; Not released cause no support for game patches
     - v0.3: Easier tools and support for new game patches
     - v0.4: Removed a useless file; Improved tools to prevent errors.
 Added colors